tdanielcox/bluesnap-php/README.md

 ## Bluesnap PHP Library

+**NOTE** this library is not production ready as my company decided against using bluesnap shortly after starting this project.
+Please feel free to fork it and make it fit your needs, all endpoints are working as of June 2017, however the library is missing several features that bluesnap offers.
+Development and maintence on this project has been discontinued.

 This (unofficial) library standardizes and simplifies working with the bluesnap api.

 All the standard api documentation is applicable to this library.